-- The abstract should be a brief (300 word maximum) abstract in layman's terms.
-If an award is made, this will be published on the CTSI website. - Provide 5 keywords that describe the research content of your project - 3.
+- The abstract should be a brief (500 word maximum) abstract in layman's terms. - Provide 5 keywords that describe the research content of your project - 3.
 Budget Page.
 List all direct costs.
-This page may be duplicated and a separate budget page included for each performance site / collaborating institution. - Projects should have a start date no earlier than June 1, 2023 - Proposals must reflect a sharing of budget and effort between the collaborating institutions. - No funds will be allocated for PI or co-investigator / collaborator salaries. - Supplies and other costs must relate directly to performance of the project. - Travel beyond that which is necessary between the institutions / campuses will require justification. - No indirect costs may be requested. - All costs should be specifically justified and expenditures for each participating partner/institution clearly denoted.
+This page may be duplicated and a separate budget page included for each performance site / collaborating institution. - Projects should have a start date no earlier than July 1, 2023 - Proposals must reflect a sharing of budget and effort between the collaborating institutions. - No funds will be allocated for PI or co-investigator / collaborator salaries. - Supplies and other costs must relate directly to performance of the project. - Travel beyond that which is necessary between the institutions / campuses will require justification. - No indirect costs may be requested. - All costs should be specifically justified and expenditures for each participating partner/institution clearly denoted.
 Limit the budget justification to 1.5 pages. - 4.
 Research Plan should have at least 0.5 inch margins and is not to exceed 5 single-spaced pages, excluding references.
 Font must be clear and readily legible and reasonable size, at least 11 point.